heri/studiozenkai/content/post/airbnb-the-good-the-bad-the-profitable.md

 * Unicity: Revenue is divided if there are other properties with the same features
 * Recency: Properties with modern amenities and design have higher revenues
 * Presentation: Naming, Photography, Graphic Design, Copywriting should be done professionally.
-* Location: Proximity to a high-volume turism center boost Revenues.
+* Location: Proximity to a high-volume tourism center boost revenues.
 This can be are a ski resort, a national park, a lake or a popular travel destination.
 The closer, the better.
 * Amenities: Features like a hot tub, dock, bbq or boats increase AR.
 * Marketing: Direct marketing, Social Media Leverage or repeat customers reducing dependence on Airbnb's algorithm.
 * Pricing Strategy: Dynamic pricing, discounts, per person pricing, additional services.
 For example, if you have 3 bedrooms but if a group only need 2 beds, you can close the third bedroom and reduce total cost.